Alethea AI and artist Robert Alice launch Sotheby’s auction of the ‘first intelligent NFT’

 Alice takes the usual ideas around NFT art a notch further by embedding artificial intelligence into digital media.
 Intelligent NFTs are a new category being introduced by Alethea AI, that embed a GPT-3 prompt as part of the NFT’s smart contract.
 The iNFT generated is not only perceivably intelligent, but has both interactive and animation capabilities as carefully crafted prompts are stored at the smart contract layer, Khan said.
 The hardcoded prompts call upon a state-of-the-art Transformer Language model to facilitate generative possibilities only possible through recent breakthroughs in few-shot and single-shot learning, he said.

 As digital collectibles continue to rise in popularity, the nature of NFTs has gone beyond art.
 They have opened up a wider market for items such as creator coins, crypto-gaming, and even AR clothing.
 As such, iNFTs could transform the way we interact with authenticated and verified brands, and digital celebrities.
-It’s quite easy to see characters like Alice become replacements for nonplayer characters, or NFCs, in video games.
+It’s quite easy to see characters like Alice become replacements for nonplayer characters, or NPCs, in video games.
 Instead of figuring out that a NFC is fake in a couple of minutes, you might talk to someone like Alice for hours.

 The auction starts today on Sotheby’s website, and it closes at 7 a.m.
 Pacific time on June 10.